stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

 ### Questions
 1. How would you define rest?
-2. How do your rest?
+2. How do you rest?
 3. What challenges do you face at work or school?
 4. What makes it bearable?
 5. What job do you hope to do in the future?